SPixs/wumpus_py/README.md

 Welcome to **Hunt the Wumpus**, a classic text-based adventure game! 🏰

-A 1:1 python port of the original BASIC game from 1973
+A 1:1 Python port of the original BASIC game from 1973.

 The goal of this project is to be as similar as possible to the original source code.